Build your own garden kitchen – worktop and jamb

 In addition, the joints and edges were carefully sealed to prevent water ingress.

-- Hochleistungs-Abrasion: Gefertigt aus abrasivem Aluminiumoxid, sorgt die Flexscheibe für schnellen und effizienten Materialabtrag beim Trennen von Stahlblech, Edelstahl und weiteren Metallarten.
+- Hochleistungs-Abrasion: Gefertigt aus abrasivem Aluminiumoxid, sorgt die Flexscheibe für schnellen und effizienten Materialabtrag beim Trennen von Stahlblech, Edelstahl und weiteren Metallarten

-- Maximale Stabilität: Die robuste Glasfaserarmierung und hochwertige Harzmischung (Dispergier- und Anreibeharz) gewährleisten hohe Sicherheit und Langlebigkeit selbst bei anspruchsvollen Trennarbeiten.
+- Maximale Stabilität: Die robuste Glasfaserarmierung und hochwertige Harzmischung (Dispergier- und Anreibeharz) gewährleisten hohe Sicherheit und Langlebigkeit selbst bei anspruchsvollen Trennarbeiten

-- Universell einsetzbar: Optimal für den Einsatz in der Karosserie- und Behälterbauindustrie, bietet die Trennscheibe hervorragende Leistung beim Schneiden und Trennen von Edelstahl und Metallblechen.
+- Universell einsetzbar: Optimal für den Einsatz in der Karosserie- und Behälterbauindustrie, bietet die Trennscheibe hervorragende Leistung beim Schneiden und Trennen von Edelstahl und Metallblechen

-- Profi-Qualität: Diese Flexscheiben für Winkelschleifer überzeugen durch ihre hohe Beständigkeit und Leistung, perfekt für Metall-Schneider und Metall-Trenner, die auf zuverlässige Ergebnisse setzen.
+- Profi-Qualität: Diese Flexscheiben für Winkelschleifer überzeugen durch ihre hohe Beständigkeit und Leistung, perfekt für Metall-Schneider und Metall-Trenner, die auf zuverlässige Ergebnisse setzen

 Installing drywall profiles in the garden kitchen